Graph-ICS/Graph-ICS/readme.md

 3.3.
 Go to the downloads folder, select the installer and run it as administrator.

 3.4.
-You may see a pop-up “We have to prepare some things...” click on
+You may see a pop-up of “Visual Studio Installer”.
+Click continue.
-    continue.

 3.5.
-Click on install.
+Wait for the download, then select "Desktop development using C++" and click "Install".

 <center>
 	<img src="doc/Readme_Installation/Installation3.PNG" />